JenniFaba/PhysicsThesis_NN_Exoplanet_Detection/README.md

 # Bachelor Degree Thesis.
 Physics.
 Explainable AI for the Mitigation of Stellar Effects on Exoplanet Observables.

+Use of Neural networks for the study of the impact of stellar activity on its radial velocity.
+Introduction of autoencoders as a mechanism of reconstruction of cross-correlation functions.

-These are the different files created to develop the experiments of this work.
-You might compile them in Jupyter Notebook.
+You might run the file in Jupyter Notebook.